RichardFreedman/music_style_guide/README.md

 ### Introduction

 This is a style guide for formal writing in Tri-Co music courses.
-It is based on the following two sources, which you can access via Tripod, the Tri-College Library catalog (from [BMC](tripod.brynmawr.edu), from [HC](tripod.haverford.edu), from [SC](tripod.swarthmore.edu)) for further guidance.
+It is based on the following two sources, which you can access via Tripod, the Tri-College Library catalog (from [tripod.brynmawr.edu](https://tripod.brynmawr.edu/discovery/search?vid=01TRI_INST:BMC), from [HC](tripod.haverford.edu), from [SC](tripod.swarthmore.edu)) for further guidance.
 For instructions on including score, audio, and video examples in your essay, consult the Tri-Co’s [Music Example Guide](https://docs.google.com/document/d/1alBeVyXkABBwWlTiCMGBLB3hoO5f4sMm4wMnTVzDM4Y/edit).

 Holoman, D. Kern.
 2014. _Writing about Music: A Style Sheet_, 3rd ed.
 Oakland: University of California Press.